joannakl/core109_f18/_includes/daily/lec9.markdown

 <div class="column_materials">
 <p markdown="block">

-Q&apm;A for the exam.
+Q&amp;A for the exam.
 Going over the sample exam.